 A lunchbox should not contain sweets.
 The school permits only one sweet item in the box such as a biscuit or cake.
 Crisps are permitted once a week only.
-Water or fruit juice is allowed, but no fizzy drinks.
+Water or fruit

 Milk

 Free milk is offered to all Early Years children.
 Milk is available to order at the school for 7-11 year olds.